elliotclowes/learnt.me/Places/Restaurants & Pubs/Scotland/The Witchery by the Castle.md

-Pricey restaurant in [[Edinburgh]].
+Pricey restaurant in [[Edinburgh, Scotland 1]].
 But worth it just because of the amazing interior.

 ![[IMG_5186.JPG]]